 - Motorola ROKR E8

 - Motorola Droid X.

 Are old Motorola flip phones worth anything?

-Motorola old cell phones contain valuable resources including gold, silver, copper, zinc, and platinum.
-And when these old phones are dumped in landfills, not only are parts and value wasted, but the lead and other heavy metals they contain can leach into soil and groundwater.
+Motorola’s old cell phones contain valuable resources, including gold, silver, copper, zinc, and platinum.
+And when these old phones are dumped in landfills, parts and value are wasted, and the lead and other heavy metals they contain can leach into soil and groundwater.

 Old Motorola Phones FAQ

 DynaTAC 8000X is the first mobile phone commercially available since 1973.
 Motorola’s Martin Cooper made the first public cell phone call on a prototype DynaTAC model on April 3, 1973.